 MPDES General Permit MTR040000 is a second-generation General Permit for storm water discharges associated with Small Municipal Separate Storm Sewer Systems (MS4s).
 Pursuant to 75-5-402, MCA and requirements found in ARM, Title 17, Chapter 30, Subchapters 11, 12, and 13, the Department regulates storm water discharges from Small MS4s.
 To elaborate, ARM 17.30.1103(1)(d) requires MPDES permit coverage for Small MS4s that are identified in ARM 17.30.1102(23) or designated pursuant to ARM 17.30.1105.
 Regulated Small MS4s are required to apply for, and obtain, authorization for the discharge of storm water into state waters.
-This permit does not authorize, or supersede permitting requirements for, "storm water discharge associated with construction activity" as defined in ARM 17.30.1102(28), "storm water discharge associated with mining and oil and gas activity" as defined in ARM 17.30.1102(30), or storm water discharges required or covered under another MPDES permit.
+This permit does not authorize, or supersede permitting requirements for, "storm water discharge associated with construction activity" as defined in ARM 17.30.1102(28), "storm water discharge associated with industrial activity" as defined in ARM 17.30.1102(29), "storm water discharge associated with mining and oil and gas activity" as defined in ARM 17.30.1102(30), or storm water discharge required or covered under another MPDES permit.